HMS Phaeton (1782): East Indies

-Nagasaki Harbour Incident
+Nagasaki Harbour incident

-After the French had annexed the Dutch Republic and Napoleon began to use its resources against Britain, Royal Navy ships started to attack Dutch shipping.
-In 1808, Phaeton, by now under the command of Pellew, entered Nagasaki's harbour to ambush some Dutch trading ships that were expected to arrive shortly.

-Phaeton entered the harbour on 4 October surreptitiously under a Dutch flag.
-Despite the arrival of the "Dutch" ship being later in the season than normal, the Japanese and Dutch representatives did not suspect anything.
-So, Dutch representatives from their Nagasaki trading enclave of Dejima rowed out to welcome the visiting ship.
-But, as they approached, Phaeton lowered a tender and captured the Dutch representatives, while their Japanese escorts jumped into the sea and fled.
-Pellew held the Dutch representatives hostage and demanded supplies (water, food, fuel) to be delivered to Phaeton in exchange for their return.
-The cannons in the Japanese harbour defenses were old and most could not even fire.
-Consequently, the meager Japanese forces in Nagasaki were seriously out-gunned and unable to intervene.
+As the Netherlands, under the French client regime of the Kingdom of Holland, was at war with Britain, Dutch shipping was open to attack by the Royal Navy.
+In 1808, Phaeton, by now under Pellew's command, entered Nagasaki's harbour to ambush several Dutch merchantmen that were expected to arrive shortly.
+She entered the harbour on 4 October, flying a false Dutch flag.
+Despite the ship's arrival being later in the season than normal, the Japanese and Dutch in Nagasaki did not become suspicious.
+Dutch representatives from Dejima rowed out to welcome the visiting ship, and as they approached, Phaeton lowered a ship's tender which captured the representatives while their Japanese escorts jumped into the sea and swam back to land.
+Pellew held the representatives hostage and demanded that food, water and fuel be delivered to Phaeton, threatening to execute the representatives if his demands were not met.
+The cannons in Nagasaki's harbour were old and most could not be fired; consequently, the meager Japanese forces in Nagasaki were unable to intervene.